cvenencia/dict-traverser/README.md

 Simple wrapper to work with deeply nested Python dictionaries and lists using dot-notation paths.

-It supports safe lookups, nested updates, automatic structure creation, array indexing, and key deletion—ideal for working with JSON-like data structures.
+It supports safe lookups, nested updates, automatic structure creation, array indexing, and key deletion, ideal for working with JSON-like data structures.

 ## Installation